 grounds for change in payment deadline or cancellation of sale.

-Pre-Emptive Rights: The French Government holds preemptive
+Pre-Emptive rights: The French Government holds pre-emptive

-rights on the works sold, by declaration immediately
+rights on the works sold, by declaration immediately upon the

-in which case it replaces the highest bidd.
+case it replaces the highest bidd.